hujhax/austin-improv-wiki/Golden.md

 The troupe was a continuation of [[Golden (mainstage)|the April 2015 Hideout student mainstage production]].

 ## Format
-Since Golden is a silent narrative show, there is a protagonist in each performance, and that person is pre-determined by the cast.
-At the beginning of the show, the protagonist takes a white board and asks the audience for a suggestion of an occupation.
-Once the occupation is selected, it is shared with both cast and audience, and then the show begins.
+Golden is a silent narrative show.
+A single performer is pre-determined by the cast each show to play the protagonist.
+At the beginning of the show, the protagonist uses a white board and asks the audience for a suggestion of an occupation.
+Once selected, the suggestion is shared with both cast and audience before the show begins.

-Fools Gold - Golden begins with a silent scene.
-The scene immediately following it is the exact same scene but adding dialogue.
+Fool's Gold - Golden performs silent scenes and then replays, reinterprets, and reimagines the scenes using dialogue.

 Faceless - Golden uses full neutral mask in a montage format.